 - ensuring our veterans receive the benefits they deserve; and

-During the 112th Congress, Bill was asked to serve on three House Committees, a rare honor for a freshmen Member, and was also chosen for a top position on one of them, indicating the Democratic leadership’s confidence in him.
+During the 112th Congress, which was Bill’s first term, he was asked to serve on three House Committees, a rare honor for a freshmen Member, and was also chosen for a top position on one of them, indicating the Democratic leadership’s confidence in him.
 On the Homeland Security Committee, Bill served as the Ranking Member of the Oversight, Investigations, and Management Subcommittee and also sat on the Cybersecurity, Infrastructure Protection, and Security Technologies Subcommittee.
 On the Committee on Small Business, he sat on the Subcommittee on Agriculture, Energy and Trade.
 On the Committee on Foreign Affairs, he sat on the Middle East and South Asia Subcommittee.

 Bill is the leading voice in promoting information sharing following the Boston Marathon Bombings and has facilitated the Homeland Security Committee's review into the terrorist act.
-He also travelled to Russia in the wake of the attacks to investigate intelligence lapses that may have occured.
-His other Congressional achievements include bringing 10,000 new jobs to his district with the redevelopment of the former South Weymouth Naval Air Station into Southfield, a residential and commercial hub; renewing the national focus on perimeter security in our nation’s airports, an issue on which he is the leading voice; and introducing first-of its kind legislation aimed at curbing the growing prescription drug epidemic by requiring pharmaceutical companies to make these medicines tamper-resistant.
-He also supported the repeal of the 1099 provision from last year’s health care legislation, which would have been extremely onerous for small business owners, and led the charge in calling for an end to subsidies for Big Oil companies.
+His Congressional achievements include bringing thousands of new jobs to his district with the redevelopment of the former South Weymouth Naval Air Station into Southfield, a residential and commercial hub; renewing the national focus on perimeter security in our nation’s airports, an issue on which he is the leading voice; and introducing first-of its kind legislation aimed at curbing the growing prescription drug epidemic by requiring pharmaceutical companies to make these medicines tamper-resistant.
+He also supported the repeal of the 1099 provision from the Affordable Care Act, which would have been extremely onerous for small business owners, and led the charge in calling for an end to subsidies for Big Oil companies.
 Further, he spear headed the effort to save over a hundred Air Force jobs at Otis Air National Guard Base in Bourne, which are critical for our national security and local economy, and procured $500,000 in Medicare reimbursements for Falmouth Hospital.

 Prior to being elected to the United States House of Representatives, Bill had already exemplified a life of public service and a commitment to the state of Massachusetts.
 Born in Norwood, he is the proud grandson of Irish immigrants and was instilled with the work ethic and principles inspired by them and his father, who was a police officer and then veterans' service agent.
 Bill attended Boston College where he received his B.A. and Masters in Business Administration.
 To put himself through college and his graduate program, he worked as a letter carrier for the United States Postal Service.